 Risk Management can be a function taken over by a person in the organization, such as the Chief Financial Officer, it can be a dedicated position as Risk Management Officer, or an entire department can be built around this activity.

 The decision regarding the formal structure of risk management in the organization depends on the organizational size and industry.
-To ensure an effective deployment of this activity in important to allocate the necessary human resources for risk assessment and control.
+To ensure effective deployment of this activity is important to allocate the necessary human resources for risk assessment and control.

 Furthermore, the risk management team can be extended towards all Directors in the organization as doing risk management is a matter that concerns all managerial positions.

 In this manner, the company can rely on one full-time equivalent Risk Management Officer, who acts as an internal consultant on this matter and as a coordinator of all risk management initiatives, and who receives support from other business units/department Directors.